automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Leptoceratops.md

 # Leptoceratops
-## Description: One of the most primitive of all ceratopsians.
+## One of the most primitive of all ceratopsians.